square-computersetup/square-computersetup.github.io/_pages/win-chrome.md

 <a name="push"></a>
 {% include figure url="/assets/images/duo-push.jpg" image_path="/assets/images/duo-push.jpg" caption="(if you do not see these options, ask for [help](/help))" %}

+Now you should be logged in and Google may ask you to accept the terms and conditions as well as set up the look for your Gmail inbox.

 Next, we will sign-in to Google Chrome to link it to Square's Google Workplace (formerly "GSuite").